zack-bitcoin/amoveo/docs/design/sortition_chains.md

 * updating the merkel root of all the sortition contracts which are supported by the child sortition chain.
 * closing a sortition contract.

-So by merely sycing the sortition-blocks through a gossip protocol, we can know that a sortition chain is honest, so we know whether we can use that sortition chain.
+So by merely syncing the sortition-blocks through a gossip protocol, we can know that a sortition chain is honest, so we know whether we can use that sortition chain.
 You have to sync all the blocks of the sortition chain you care about, and it's parent, and the parent-parent, all the way back to the main chain.